nhe23/AirPoll/README.md

 **Start GraphQL-API using Docker**

-Alternatively use the checked in [Dockerfile](https://github.com/nhe23/AirPoll/blob/main/Backend/api/Dockerfile) to build the image, and then run it.
+Alternatively you can use Docker to run the API.
+Use the checked in [Dockerfile](https://github.com/nhe23/AirPoll/blob/main/Backend/api/Dockerfile) to build the image, and then run it.
 Make sure to forward port 8080 to the container.